braxtonhall/library-thing/docs/librarian/tag-index.md

 1. With Better LibraryThing installed, open the extension options, and save the Tag Index link.

 ### Accessing the Tag Index
-1. With Better LibraryThing installed, open the extension options, and click Sign In.
+1. With Better LibraryThing installed, open the extension options, and click Log In.
 1. A window from Google should pop up, where you can proceed to sign in.